flagos-ai/awesome-LLM-driven-kernel-generation/README.md

 # Datasets
+High-quality data in this domain is defined not merely by volume, but by its ability to bridge the semantic gap between high-level algorithms and low-level hardware optimizations.
+In this section, we survey the data landscape and organize resources.
 The dates listed in the table correspond to the initial release of each github repository.
 It is important to note that these libraries are under active development, with continuous updates and optimizations following their inception.

 ## Structured Datasets